rchu02/ACIT-2420-Assignment-1/README.md

 	- `man-db`: Utility to read `man` pages[^3].
 	- `bash-completion`: Programmable completion for bash shell[^3].
 	- `tmux`: Terminal multiplier[^3].
-- `disable_root`: This determines if root login is disabled or not[^5].
+- `disable_root`: This determines if root login is disabled or not[^4].

 6. **Paste your SSH key inside Cloud-init**

 Once again you need to get your SSH key using `cat ~/.ssh/doctl-key.pub`.
-Now copy the key and once again run `nvim cloud-init` and paste your key inside the `ssh-authorized-keys` like,
+Now copy the key and once again run `nvim cloud-init` and paste your key inside the `ssh-authorized-keys` similar to the following way,
 ```
 ssh-authorized-keys:
-      - ssh-ed25519 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA name
+      - ssh-ed25519 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA <name>
 ```
-Exit out of nvim again
+Exit out using nvim again

 Now you have completed in making your Cloud-init YAML file inside the droplet directory.

-## Task 4: Making the droplet with the cloud-init file
+## Task 4: Making the droplet with the Cloud-init file
-Now that you are done making a cloud-init file, you will now proceed to make a droplet using doctl.
+Now that you are done making a Cloud-init file, you will now proceed to make a droplet using doctl.
 First you will need to find all the data necessary on your account to make the droplet.

 >[!Note]
->Make sure **NOT** to run *clear* when running these following commands as you will need to have the ID's for your *project, arch image,* and *ssh-key* to copy and paste.
+>Make sure **NOT** to run `clear` when running these following commands as you will need to have the ID's for your `project`, `arch image`, and `ssh-key` to copy and paste.

 1. **Checking projects in DigitalOcean**

 Check if you have multiple projects on your DigitalOcean account by running,
 ```
-doctl projects list --format Name,OwnerUUID
+doctl projects list --format Name,ID
 ```
-This command will show all your project names with each respective UUID,
+This command will show all your project names with each respective ID,
 - `doctl projects list`: List details for your DigitalOcean projects[^3].
-- `--format`: Flag to return only the `Name` and `OwnerUUID` in this case[^3].
+- `--format`: Flag to return only the `Name` and `ID` in this case[^3].

 <img src="assests/project_list.png" alt="project_list" width="450"/>